KjetilIN/attention-basics/README.md

 ## Results of trained MNIST model

-After training we can use the following image as a Query (Q):
+After training we can use the following image as a Query (Q): <br>
 ![image](./img/output_6.png)

-Then the 10 closest images in by attention value becomes:
+Then the 10 closest images in by attention value becomes: <br>
 ![image](./img/closest_10.png)

-See also some pairs after training:
+See also some pairs after training: <br>
 ![image](./img/pairs.png)